 - printing and mailing of newsletters

 - neighborhood placemaking signage

-- April 12, 2019 (Friday) – Results of City staff recommendation for funding are forwarded to applicants.
+- May 7, 2021 (Friday) – Results of City Staff recommendation for funding is forwarded to applicants.

-- May 8, 2019 (Wednesday) - 5:30 PM – Neighborhood Council reviews appeal request and decides if changes will be requested to the staff recommendation.
-If so, request is forwarded to staff.
+- May 19/26, 2021 (Wednesday) - 5:30 PM – Neighborhood Council reviews appeal request and decides if changes will be requested to the staff recommendation.

 Prior to applying, please review these documents so you are aware of all the grant requirements:

 - PIN Grant Monitoring and Closeout Process

 Please feel free to contact Marcia Bollinger, Neighborhood Outreach Coordinator at email@example.com or at 319-356-5237 if you have questions or need any assistance with the PIN grant application process.